-You can draw the patterns with pencil and then go over them with your ink pen/Zentangle pen/Pilot pen, or even a ball point pen.
+You can draw the patterns with a pencil and then go over them with your ink pen/Zentangle pen/Pilot pen, or even a ballpoint pen.

-On a paper, find the centre point and draw concentric circles of varied sizes.
+On a paper, find the center point and draw concentric circles of varied sizes.

 Then, draw lines to help you space your patterns and guide you as you draw.

 Once you have drawn these lines, begin to make the motifs.

 There are various motifs, shapes, and symbols you can make.
 They could be as simple as doodles, petals, leaves, flowers, triangles, semi-circles, circles, lines, or paisleys, heart, and fish motifs…you just need to set your mind free to choose whichever shape it likes best!